I may earn money or products from the companies mentioned in this post. As an Amazon Affiliate I earn from qualifying purchases.

 Your son or daughter will feel a new sense of pride + accomplishment after reaching a summer goal such as learning to ride a bike without training wheels; becoming a stronger swimmer; mastering scooter skills, or learning to play tennis.

-Imagine the pride your boys + girls will feel after returning to school having advanced physically in this manner.
+Imagine the pride your kids will feel after returning to school having advanced physically this way.

 Sports + active play help kids develop strength, speed, coordination + stamina.